 The can’t-miss annual events are worth the trip

 Once you go to Gulf Shores for the first time, there are plenty of reasons to go back again and again.

 If you're a foodie, you can head to Gulf Shores for one of several food festivals that happen in the fall.
 The Gumbo Festival, Shrimp Festival and Oyster Cook-off are just a few culinary events that visitors come to experience year after year.
 You can read more about food festivals here.

 To find annual Gulf Shores events of all kinds, including motorsports, watersports and the arts, check out this calendar of events.

 There are tons of outdoor activities

 The beauty of going on vacation is spending time outdoors and soaking up the nice weather.
 For visitors to Gulf Shores and Orange Beach, there is a whole world of activities you can do that involve sun, fun and family.

 Here are a few examples:

-- Gulf State Park – Gulf State Park is a one-stop shop for all things outdoors.
-Whether you're interested in going fishing, visiting the nature center, going on a picnic, hiking or biking, this park is the place to be for family fun.
-If you're staying in the park, all activities are free of charge, but you'll have to pay $2 per vehicle if you're just visiting.
+- Gulf State Park: Gulf State Park is a one-stop shop for all things outdoors.
+Whether you’re interested in going fishing, visiting the nature center, going on a picnic, hiking or biking, this park is the place to be for family fun.
+If you’re staying in the park, all activities are free of charge, but you’ll have to pay for parking if you’re just visiting.